Monte d'Accoddi: History

 Bell Beaker pottery appears at Monte d'Accoddi after c.
 2500 BC.
-Finds include hemispheric bowls, cups, tripods or tetrapods, and carenated bowls.
+Finds include hemispheric bowls, cups, tripods, or tetrapods, and carenated bowls.
 Vessels were decorated in the 'pure Maritime style', as well as with more complex arrangements of triangles or zigzags.

 The Monte d'Accoddi site appears to have been abandoned again around 1800 BC, at the onset of the Nuragic age.

-Based on the evidence of architecture, ritual deposits and diagnostic pottery, G. and M. Webster argued, in 2017 & 2019, for the monument's status as a product of a migration event (probably exilic) initiated from Mesopotamia, during the first half of the 4th millennium B.C.E.
+Based on the evidence of architecture, ritual deposits and diagnostic pottery, G. and M. Webster argued, in 2017 & 2019, for the monument's status as a product of a migration event (probably exilic) initiated from Mesopotamia, during the first half of the 4th millennium BC.

 Surrounding area

 The surroundings of the Monte d'Accoddi have been excavated in the 1960s, and have provided the signs of a considerable sacred center.
 Near the south-eastern corner of the monument there is a dolmen, and across the ramp stands a considerable menhir, one of several standing stones which was formerly found in the vicinity.
 The foundations of several small structures (possibly residential) were excavated, and several mysterious carved stones.
 The most impressive of these is a large boulder carved into the shape of an egg and then cut through on a subtle curving three-dimensional line.